Ni-MH battery charger using LM317T

 Proper Ni-Cd/Ni-MH battery charger systems

-It has an important condition:
+It has a few important recommendations:

-Safe with Constant current
+Safer with constant current

 Good sound?
 But…be careful!